 When you start, just focus on learning the fundamentals of beekeeping.
 Don't experiment.
 Stick tried and true methods until you have established a good understanding of bee biology.

 Before you order anything, make sure you need it.
 Beekeeping is full of gadgets.
 You can spend a small fortune buying things you don't need.
 Keep your initial purchases to the basics.
 You will need hive furniture, bees, a smoker, and a veil.

 5. Start With Italian Bees

 Italian type bees are common in the United States.
 They are generally calm on the comb, gentle and easy to work.
-They build up well in the spring and winter.
+They build up well in the spring and winter well.

 6. Start With a Nuc

 Starting with a nucleus colony gives you a head start.
-A Nuc is a balanced hive with eggs, larvae, capped brood, and a laying queen.
+A Nuc is a balanced hive with eggs larvae capped brood and a laying queen.
 Nucs are the easiest way to start.
-Packages give you the chance to watch the colony grow, which will teach you a lot about bees.
+Packages give you the chance to watch a colony grows, which will teach you a lot about bees.